 What are the cleaning / hygiene arrangements for the children whilst they are in school and after?

-Pupils will be encouraged to wash their hands frequently, cough into the crook of their elbows and as always avoid spitting.
+Pupils will be encouraged to wash their hands frequently, cough into the crook of their elbows.
+We are reinforcing the catch it, bin it procedure.

 COVID 19 - FAQs